intel-ai-tce/ai-documents/AEM/optimum-habana-perf.md

 Here is an example to measure the tensor quantization statistics on Llama3 with 8 cards:
 > Please note that Llama3-405B requires minimum 8 Gaudi3 cards.

-Users could export different values to below environment variables to change parameters for tensor quantization statisics
+Export different values to the following environment variables to change parameters for tensor quantization statistics:
 | Environment Variable | Values |
 |------------------|------------|
 | model_name | meta-llama/Llama-3.1-405B-Instruct, meta-llama/Llama-3.1-70B-Instruct, and meta-llama/Llama-3.1-8B-Instruct |